 "Find companies where quarterly revenue growth accelerated for 4 consecutive quarters.
 Show the growth rate for each quarter."

-Claude computes quarter-over-quarter growth rates using window functions, checks that each successive rate exceeds the prior one for four periods, and returns matching companies with the full growth trajectory visible.
+Claude computes quarter-over-quarter growth rates, checks that each successive rate exceeds the prior one for four periods, and returns matching companies with the full growth trajectory visible.

-Finviz provides roughly 70 preset screening filters.
+Finviz provides roughly 70 preset screening filters on the free tier (counts vary by category and source, with Elite adding more).
 If the ratio you care about is not one of them, you cannot screen for it.
-There is no custom formula capability.
+Finviz Elite's Custom tab adds custom ranges and roughly 20 advanced filters but no user-defined formula engine, so derived ratios you build yourself are not supported.

 Consider "R&D spending as a percentage of revenue, trending upward for 3 years."
 This is a meaningful signal for identifying companies investing in future growth.
 But Finviz has no R&D filter at all, no way to compute custom ratios, and no way to check directional trends even if it did.